shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-deactivate-and-delete-device.md

 <properties
-   pageTitle="Desactivación y eliminación de un dispositivo de StorSimple | Microsoft Azure" description="Describe cómo desactivar y eliminar en primer lugar el dispositivo de StorSimple para quitarlo del servicio." services="storsimple" documentationCenter="" authors="SharS"
+   pageTitle="Deactivate and delete a StorSimple device | Microsoft Azure" description="Describes how to remove StorSimple device from service by  first deactivating it and then deleting it." services="storsimple" documentationCenter="" authors="SharS"